the Longform Markup Language

 Chained elements

-Elements can be chained to create many elements in one line.
+Elements can be chained to create many elements in a single line with each element separated by a double colon.

 menu::